Introduction: The Geiger Cable Dome

-The Kalani High School Engineering Class was given an assignment to publicly display knowledge of science, technology, engineering and math.
-To complete this project, the group of twenty-six students constructed a Geiger Cable Dome, a.k.a. the Tension Dome, in the campus.
-Using knowledge gained from a The Great Courses lecture about structure (conducted by Stephen Ressler, M.D), the students were able to finish the 20' diameter dome in twenty-four hours of brainstorming, designing and construction.
+The Kalani High School Engineering Class was given an assignment to publicly display knowledge of science, technology, engineering, and math.
+To complete this project, the group of twenty-six students constructed a Geiger Cable Dome, a.k.a. the Tension Dome, on the campus.
+Using knowledge gained from The Great Courses lecture about structure (conducted by Stephen Ressler, M.D), the students were able to finish the 20' diameter dome in twenty-four hours of brainstorming, designing and construction.
 The class was challenged to use wood and sisal rope instead of concrete and steel cabling in real world examples.
 The design would have to be easily deconstructed, too, so screws or nails would have to be used instead of wood adhesive.

 Step 1: What Is a Tension Dome?